 When SPS can help us

-If an application is doing heavy post processing, with different image effects, it will see no benefit at all.
+If an application is doing heavy post processing, with different image effects, it will see no benefit at all because post-processing is performed on pixels and not geometry.
 And that’s why many developers and users can become frustrated when they don’t see any performance gains when enabling SPS; from either misunderstanding the specification or no knowledge of what SPS is, they expect to gain something from it but their application does not fall into the specific case that SPS is trying to optimize.

 What are the cons of using SPS